tdownie0/music-theor-ease/topics/Fundamentals/ch1.md

 0000 0000

 The space is not needed, but it makes it easier to read.
 Each position of a 0 represents a bit and is a power of 2.
-So the right most is 2^0, and the leftmost is 2^7.
-This leads to the range 1 through 64.
+So the right most is 2^0, and the leftmost is 2^8.
+This leads to the range 0 through 255.
+Here the zero is included as a value since 2^8 would equal 256 when computed.
 Powers of 2 explain why you always see things related to computers like hard drives with amounts like 1TB, 512GB, 256MB, 128KB, 64B.
 In all of those amounts the B is Bytes, the prefix is from the metric system (Shout out to the metric system).
 Here are the basics:

 | Binary | Number |
 | :----- | -----: |